-In Mandurah we have vast areas of VERY shallow water and the local wild dolphins frequently strand and get into trouble and need rescuing.
-But there is NO specialised equipment available locally to help them!
+In Mandurah we have vast areas of VERY shallow water, and the local wild dolphins frequently strand and get into trouble and need rescuing.
+But there is NO specialised equipment or funding available locally to help them!

 Do you love our Dolphins?
 Every dollar will help!

-Photo - Calf swimming in the shallows, it's fins are actually touching the bottom.
-Often caught out by tidal changes, the dolphins can become stranded and completely helpless
+Its fins are actually touching the bottom.
+Often caught out by tidal changes, the dolphins can become stranded and completely helpless.

-Mandurah Volunteer Dolphin Rescue Group (sponsored by Peel Preservation Group) are local first responders who assist the Department of Parks and Wildlife (DPaW) to help save these amazing animals.
+Mandurah Volunteer Dolphin Rescue Group (sponsored by Peel Preservation Group) is a group of local volunteer first responders who assist the DBCA to help save these amazing animals.

-Many people wrongly believe that there are rescue and rehabiliation centres for dolphins in Western Australia.
+Many people wrongly believe that there are rescue and rehabilitation centres for dolphins in Western Australia

 There are none!

 If the dolphins are not quickly rescued they can suffer significant sunburn (as shown on poor Hayley above) or even die